apache/incubator-datalab/README.md

 ## Edge node

-This node is used as proxy server and SSH gateway for the user.
-Through Edge node users can access Notebook via HTTP and SSH.
+This node is used as a reverse-proxy server for the user.
+Through Edge node users can access Notebook via HTTPS.
-Edge Node has a Squid HTTP web proxy pre-installed.
+Edge Node has a Nginx reverse-proxy pre-installed.

 ## Notebook node